 But wait, there is more!

 What does it consist of?

 - You get access to the Hello Mindful App which embodies the habits mentioned above.

 - You get daily tips for using the app and incorporating simple yet powerful habits into your workday.

 - You get to be part of a community of like-minded people and enjoy the support and encouragement you need to form new habits and address any challenges along the way.

-- You get input and coaching from the People-OnTheGo team in a variety of ways including online live group coaching sessions.
+- You get input and coaching from the People-OnTheGo team and other participants.

 How much time?
 How much money?